 -Loption is specified.

 −P, Don’t follow symbolic links.
-In other words, when this option is specified and you try to navigate to a symlink that points to a directory, cd will change into the directory.
+In other words, when this option is specified, and you try to navigate to a symlink that points to a directory, the

 When navigating through the file system, you can use the

-To find out what directory you are currently in, use the pwd command.
+command allows you to find out what directory you are currently in.

 Absolute and Relative Path Names

-When specifying a directory you can use absolute or relative path names.
-Absolute or full path starts from the system root
+When specifying a directory to change to, you can use either absolute or relative path names.
+The absolute or full path starts from the system root

-/, and relative path starts from your current directory.
+/, and the relative path starts from your current directory.

-By default, when you log into your Linux system your current working directory is set to your home directory.
-Assuming that
+By default, when you log into your Linux system, your current working directory is set to your home directory.
+Assuming that the

 You can also navigate to the same directory by using its absolute path: